 Fotofab was featured on season 3 of the Modern Marvels show produced by The History Channel.
-We are not allowed to post the video online because the History Channel owns the copyright and they don’t want us to but if you are interested in receiving a DVD of that episode for free by mail, please fill out our Request Information form.
+If you are interested in receiving a free DVD copy of the episode, please fill out our Request Information form.

 Photo tools are inexpensive